Aliases for PF4 Gene

 GeneCards Summary for PF4 Gene

 PF4 (Platelet Factor 4) is a Protein Coding gene.
-Diseases associated with PF4 include Erythromelalgia and Thrombocytopenia.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
-GO annotations related to this gene include heparin binding and CXCR3 chemokine receptor binding.
+Diseases associated with PF4 include Intermediate Coronary Syndrome and Erythromelalgia.
+Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include heparin binding and CXCR3 chemokine receptor binding.
 An important paralog of this gene is PF4V1.

 Released during platelet aggregation.
 Neutralizes the anticoagulant effect of heparin because it binds more strongly to heparin than to the chondroitin-4-sulfate chains of the carrier molecule.
 Chemotactic for neutrophils and monocytes.
 Inhibits endothelial cell proliferation, the short form is a more potent inhibitor than the longer form.